patternfly/patternfly-org/packages/v4/src/content/design-guidelines/extensions/log-viewer/log-viewer.md

 ## Usability
 Use a log viewer when:
-The user can manipulate 1 large log file or multiple log files at the same time You want to create a more readable and accessible environment for the user The user may actively search for specific logs within a large log file The user shares files frequently with other users or teams
+* The user can manipulate 1 large log file or multiple log files at the same time.
+* You want to create a more readable and accessible environment for the user.
+* The user may actively search for specific logs within a large log file.
+* The user shares files frequently with other users or teams.

 ## Log viewer functionality

-### With Popover
+### With popover
 The clear log button opens up a popover with further options, to prevent a user from accidentally clearing their log content.

 <img src="./img/logviewerclear.png" alt="Clear this log popover open on a Log viewer"/>